Home

 One night, I was on the phone with a Jamaican friend living abroad, and she told me that she could tell I was at home in the country.
 She said she could hear the tree frogs in the background, and the sound made her miss home.

-So I got to thinking that it would be good to try and capture Jamaican lifestyle in small sound clips.
+So I got to thinking that it would be good to try and capture Jamaican life in small sound clips.

 It really was a lot of fun getting these clips.
 Time consuming, but fun.
 Most of them are just a few seconds long, so it won't take you long to have this special Jamaican experience.